 - (c) Legacy employees hired on or before December 31, 2012 shall pay nine (9%) of the employee's current base salary (employee contribution) and other compensation as qualified by state law towards the Public Employees' Retirement System (PERS) towards the employee's share of cost for PERS pension.
-Such amounts will be applied to the employee's individual account in accordance with Government Code section 20691. - (d) Non Sworn Police Officer Trainee.
+Such amounts will be applied to the employee's individual account. - (d) Non Sworn Police Officer Trainee.
 The City and the Association agree that employees hired into the Non Sworn Police Officer Trainee classification shall be members of the "local miscellaneous" retirement plan rather than the "local safety" retirement plan.